 …you and the attention you provide are addictive; they have to receive a “fix” every now and then in order to satiate their ego. […] If you continue to give them what they want, they will continue to subjugate you to their needs and wishes.

-To relate this to our toy analogy: a narcissist plays with you in order to get something in return, and if you continue to provide this supply of fun/drama/attention, they will continue to play with you.
+To relate this to our soap opera analogy: a narcissist wants you to be a character who brings drama and excitement into their life, and if you continue to play this role, they will continue to write storylines for you.

 How Do You Go Gray Rock?